 Whatever this level of justification is called, however, the police may not always have it.

-To help you better understand the probable cause or reasonable suspicion needed for a DUI traffic stop, investigation and arrest, our California DUI defense lawyers discuss, below:
+To help you better understand the probable cause or reasonable suspicion needed for a DUI traffic stop, investigation and arrest, our California DUI lawyers discuss, below:

 - 1. What constitutes probable cause for a DUI stop?